-We will be publishing Sarah’s revised edition of Dreaming of Rose in 2021, an updated and revised edition of the original self-published edition of 2013.
+This revised Handheld edition of Dreaming of Rose is an updated and revised edition of the original self-published edition of 2013.

 You can also pay in euros and US dollars.
 Please email us at email@example.com to be sent the details for our euro and dollar TransferWise accounts, and we will organise your order that way.

 Have you seen our bright and snazzy postcards?
 You can inspect them and order here.

 Canada and USA: £13.99 plus varying p&p shown at checkout